emmawinston/creative-writing/losslit.md

 # LossLit

+### 2 March 2016

+She dreamed, into the afternoon, of white flakes falling from the sky.
+Outside, while she slept, the snow was melting fast.

+---

 ### 16 January 2016

 Against all they taught you and everything you learned, the truth is that, with or without them, you were always enough.